Prateik55/Manage-Landing/style-guide.md

 ## Icons

-For the social icons, you can use the icons provided or a font icon library.
-Some suggestions for font icon libraries can be found below:
+For the social icons, used the icons provided or a font icon library.

 - [Font Awesome](https://fontawesome.com)
 - [IcoMoon](https://icomoon.io)